| HitlerPsychological Analysis & Reconstruction

 interpreted as an indication that the danger was imminent.
 Such a conclusion would

+certainly be a valid one for a child to make under the circumstances.
 The thought of his own death, however, is almost unbearable to a small child.
 Nothing

 is quite so demoralizing as the constant dread of self-annihilation.
 It gnaws away day and

+night and prevents him from enjoying the good things that life affords.
 To rid himself of this devastating fear becomes his major objective.
 This is not easily

 accomplished, especially when all available evidence seems to corroborate the validity of